frederic-perez/AmE-dictionary/data/dictionary.md

 __vendor__ _n_ :two::hammer:
 __veneer__ _n_ :nine::m: (veneers) __1__ A thin surface layer, as of finely grained wood, glued to a base of inferior material. __2__ Any of the thin layers glued together to make plywood. __3__ A decorative facing, as of brick. __4__ :dart: A deceptive, superficial show; a façade: _a veneer of friendliness._ _A veneer of quality._
 __venerable__ _adj_ :two::hammer: _Venerable institution._
-__venerate__ _v_ :two: /VEN-uh-rayt/ To feel or show deep respect and honor for someone or something.
+__venerate__ _v_ :three: /VEN-uh-rayt/ To venerate someone or something is to feel or show deep respect for them because they are considered great, holy, etc. To feel or show deep respect and honor for someone or something.
 To hold in deep respect. _Syn_ revere _In our culture, we venerate the elderly and pay heed to their wisdom._ _Volunteers of the Peace Corps are venerated for their selfless dedication and contributions._
 __vengeful__ _adj_
 __venial__ _adj_
 __venison__ _n_ :five::hammer: